 One other major change will impact only some districts in the state.
-Beginning July 1, 2026, districts in charter counties or in cities with a population greater than 30,000 must get voter approval before they can adopt a four-day school week.
+Beginning July 1, 2026, districts in charter counties or in cities with a population greater than 30,000 must get voter approval before they can adopt a fourday school week.

-This is the first of three readings, and the recommendation would be to approve the MSBA recommendations as presented with the ability to make changes in March and April.
+This is the third of three readings, and the recommendation would be to approve the MSBA recommendations as presented.